Things to see in Nigeria

 Lekki Market

-For a taste of the real Lagos head to the bustling, chaotic and always fascinating Lekki Market.
-Intrepid shoppers that make the trip here will be rewarded with a wonderful selection of African masks, Nigerian beadwork and traditional cloth.
-The Lekki Market is located... see full details
+For a taste of the real Lagos, travellers should head to the bustling, chaotic, and always fascinating Lekki Market.
+Intrepid shoppers that make the trip here will be rewarded with a wonderful selection of African masks, Nigerian beadwork, and traditional cloth.
+The Lekki Market is located about 6 miles (10km) from the centre of Victoria Island, and is a popular taxi route.
+Visitors should bargain hard but keep smiling and, for about NGN 50, they can get a local to help them navigate the market, which will be money well spent.

 Eleko Beach